 Ever since that conversation, I have been puzzled as to why somebody might have that perception.
 Are all relationships in my life perfect?
 Of course not.
 Some relationships can certainly still be improved.
 And those that are healthy and loving relationships are the result of years and years of work.
-Relationships want to be built and then maintained by spending quality time together and having open and honest conversations.
+Relationships want to be built and maintained by spending quality time together and having open and honest conversations.
 I had to examine how my parents parented and change what didn’t work for me.

 She teaches in her book to love and value imperfection, based on an Ancient tradition called Wabi Sabi.
 In the world of Wabi Sabi, a broken vase with a crack, for example, is way more valuable than it was when it was not cracked.

-Arielle Ford relates this ancient art form to love and to our relationships.
+Arielle Ford relates this ancient art form to love and our relationships.
 Wabi Sabi love is grounded in acceptance.
 “It’s the practice of accepting the flaws, imperfections, and limitations—as well as the gifts and the blessings—that form your shared history as a couple.”
 (Arielle Ford)

 What was really going on underneath?
 He couldn’t stand her upset energy and tried to fix her rather than embracing her, accepting her present state of mind and allowing her to find her own centre.
 They learned to handle this situation differently with Wabi Sabi Love.
-Instead of making his wife feel inadequate, the husband now understands that she just wants to be heard.
-If he reverts back to the lecturing voice that wants to point out the stress-reductive effects of meditations, she does not get more upset like she used to.
+Instead of making his wife feel inadequate, the husband now understands that she wants to be heard.
+If he reverts to the lecturing voice that wants to point out the stress-reductive effects of meditations, she does not get more upset as she used to.
 They now have a code to signal to each other that old ineffective behaviours have surfaced.

 Image by René Schindler from Pixabay

 The comment which was made to me also brought up another interesting question for me.
 In how far do we—especially as women—hold back from showing our happiness and success to others?
-How often do we pretend to be smaller than we are so that other people don’t feel jealous or envious or bad about themselves?
+How often do we pretend to be smaller than we are so that other people don’t feel jealous or envious, or bad about themselves?
 How often do we use complaining to bond with other women because we focus on perfection instead of loving life’s imperfections?

 “Because others cannot vibrate in your experience, they cannot affect the outcome of your experience.
 They can hold their opinions, but unless their opinion affects your opinion, their opinion matters not at all.
 A million people could be pushing against you, and it would not negatively affect you unless you push back.
 They are affecting what happens in their experience.
 They are affecting their point of attraction—but it does not affect you unless you push against them.”